Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I have made my decision based on 12 months of ignoring advice offered to me by my friends in [EA] and [CFAR].
 I have also made an oath not to change this direction for 2 years unless I fail, or if the odds of having positive impact* will fall below 60:40, based on oppinion of at least 2 trusted experts (one of whom is my future employer).

-*By positive Impact I mean that the odds are at least 60:40 in favor of A) causing at least 1 person that is not me either to avoid early death (age <20) or suffer less by at least 10% (on a subjective scale; if a result of illness, poverty, and/or abuse of power); B) increasing capacity of others to save life (as described) or reduce suffering (as described) of at least one person that is not me by at least 10%; C) getting me closer to A) and/or B) in a way I can argument for in front of at least 2 of my neutral friends.
+*By positive impact I mean that the odds are at least 60:40 in favor of A) causing at least 1 person that is not me either to avoid early death (age <20) or suffer less by at least 10% (on a subjective scale; if a result of illness, poverty, and/or abuse of power); B) increasing capacity of others to save life (as described) or reduce suffering (as described) of at least one person that is not me by at least 10%; C) getting me closer to A) and/or B) in a way I can argument for in front of at least 2 of my neutral friends.

 [Beeminder]: https://www.beeminder.com/michal_t/goals/code
 [EA]: http://www.effectivealtruism.org